-Basic per share data is computed by dividing loss available to common stockholders by the weighted average number of shares outstanding during the period.
-Diluted per share data is computed by dividing net income available to common stockholders by the weighted average shares outstanding during the period increased to include, if dilutive, the number of additional common share equivalents that would have been outstanding if potential common shares had been issued using the treasury stock method.
-Diluted per share data would also include the potential common share equivalents relating to convertible securities by application of the if-converted method.
+Basic net loss per share is computed by dividing net loss available to common stockholders by the weighted average number of shares outstanding during the period.
+Diluted net loss per share is computed by dividing net loss available to common stockholders by the weighted average shares outstanding during the period increased to include, if dilutive, the number of additional common share equivalents that would have been outstanding if potential common shares had been issued using the treasury stock method.
+Diluted net loss per share would also include the potential common share equivalents relating to convertible securities by application of the if-converted method.

-For the three months ended September 30, 2011 we had a total of 6,975,633 common stock equivalents (which include conversion of preferred stock, outstanding warrants and stock options).
-Of these, 2,228,916 were dilutive and 4,746,717 were anti dilutive.
-For the nine months ended September 30, 2011 we had a total of 6,683,070 common stock equivalents (which include conversion of preferred stock, outstanding warrants and stock options) all of which are anti-dilutive.
+For the three months ended March 31, 2012 we had a total of 2,433,773 common stock equivalents (which include conversion of preferred stock, outstanding warrants and stock options) all of which are anti-dilutive.
+For the three months ended March 31, 2011 we had a total of 6,301,943 common stock equivalents (which include conversion of preferred stock, outstanding warrants and stock options) all of which are anti-dilutive.
+As a result, basic net loss per share equaled diluted net loss per share for the period.